Jaeiya/hashimg/README.md

 ### Build snapshot of production archives

 This is a preview of how the builds will look in production, however they do use a snapshot version, which will not be used in production.
+They also build to the `/dist` dir.

 ```bash
 make snapshot